jstaffans/clj-kinesis-worker/README.md

      :processor-factory-fn new-processor}))
 ```

 There is also an `:initial-position` option that can take two values: `:trim-horizon` and `:latest`.
 This refers to the point in the
 Kinesis log stream that the worker starts reading events from **the first time the application is launched**.
 If the application is
 already known to the KCL, the KCL has created a DynamoDB table with information on what the last Sequence ID was that the application
 processed.
 This information takes precedence over the `:initial-position` configuration.
 You can of course delete the DynamoDB table
 to force the application to take the `:initial-position` option into account.

+Further options:

+* `:failover-time` - Set this to a value higher than the maximum processing time, in order to prevent the KCL from giving a batch
+  to a new processor instance before it has been completely processed.

 ## Development